 Since my server uses Secure Sockets Layer for security, I strongly recommend the use of encrypted connections to the mail server.
 Therefore use the port settings as shown below.

 POP3 – use port 995 with SSL/TLS.

 SMTP – use port 465 with SSL/TLS (or port 587 with the “Auto” setting).

-When traveling or otherwise away from your computer, you can easily continue to use your email account with our webmail interface.
-Using your web browser, simply go to the webmail login page for your domain using the following format:
+When traveling or otherwise away from your computer, you can easily continue to use your email account with my webmail interface.
+Using your web browser, simply go to the webmail login page for the domain using the following format: